HighDimensionalEconLab/taming/README.md

 # Additional Instructions
 The following section provides a few variations on the setup and execution.
 ## Activation in VS Code
-To run the code in VS Code, you will want to make sure you activate the Python environment (i.e., the `.venv` or the conda virtual environment)
+Ensure you activate the Python environment (i.e., the `.venv` or conda virtual environment):
-   - In VS Code you can activate the default environment with `>Python: Select Interpreter` to be the `.venv` local to the directory
+   - In VS Code, use `>Python: Select Interpreter` to select the local `.venv`
-   - Outside of vscode, a simple, platform specific CLI line will [activate .venv](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) in your terminal.
+   - Outside VS Code, a platform-specific command will [activate .venv](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) in your terminal.

 ## Setup with Conda